phytec/doc-bsp-yocto/source/bsp/imx8/imx8mm/head.rst

 --------------------

-The |sbc| features a boot switch with six individually switchable ports to select the phyCORE-|soc| default bootsource.
+The |sbc| features a boot switch with six individually switchable ports to select the |som| default bootsource.

 .. _imx8mm-head-bootswitch:
 .. include:: bootmode-switch.rsti